Schizophrenia Symptoms and Coping Tips

 Therapy can help you improve coping and life skills, manage stress, address relationship issues, and improve communication.
 Group therapy can also connect you to others who are in a similar situation and gain valuable insight into how they’ve overcome challenges.

-Medication and therapy can take time to take full effect but there are still things you can do for yourself to help manage symptoms, improve the way you feel, and increase your self-esteem.
+Medication and therapy can take time to take full effect but there are still ways you can manage symptoms, improve the way you feel, and increase your self-esteem.
 The more you do to help yourself, the less hopeless and helpless you’ll feel, and the more likely your doctor will be able to reduce your medication.

 Schizophrenia: The 7 keys to self-help

 Seek social support.
 Not only are friends and family vital to helping you get the right treatment and keeping your symptoms under control, regularly connecting with others face-to-face is the most effective way to calm your nervous system and relive stress.
 Stay involved with others by continuing your work or education-or if that’s not possible, consider volunteering, joining a schizophrenia support group, or taking a class or joining a club to spend time with people who have common interests.
 As well as keeping you socially connected, it can help you feel good about yourself.

 Manage stress.
 High levels of stress are believed to trigger schizophrenic episodes by increasing the body’s production of the hormone cortisol.
 As well as staying socially connected, there are plenty of steps you can take to reduce your stress levels, including relaxation techniques such as meditation, yoga, or deep breathing.